 Philoponus’ concept of a force impressed into the projectile re-emerged with scientists such as Avicenna in the eleventh-century Islamic world.
 However, Philoponus’ great conceptual breakthrough that the heavenly bodies also move because of an impressed force were ignored by Muslim scholars.
 This might have been because Philoponus wrote about this concept in his firmly Christian work De opificio mundi.

 In the early 1300s, Nikephoros Kallistos Xanthopoulos, the Greek Church historian, wrote his great work Historia Ecclesiastica.
-In it he devoted a chapter to Philoponus in which he said Philoponus’ religious beliefs were improper, but his scientific work was masterful and still studied.
+In it he devoted a chapter to Philoponus in which he said that although Philoponus’ religious beliefs were improper his scientific work was masterful and still studied.

 Also in the 1300s, Jean Buridan, who lectured on Aristotle at the University of Paris produced an impetus theory, possibly inspired by Philoponus’ writings.
 800 years after Philoponus and 300 years before Galileo (scientific progress in the Middle Ages was painfully slow!)
 Buridan, agreeing that the force of motion was impressed into the projectile rather than the air, suggested that the impetus of the projectile was eroded by air resistance and gravity.

 Philoponus’ writings planted intellectual seeds in successive generations of natural philosophers.
-The seeds finally flowered fully in the early 17th century when Galileo liberated science from Aristotle’s chains.
+The seeds finally flowered fully in the early 17th century when Galileo liberated physics from Aristotle’s chains.

 Author of this page: The Doc